A church facility is where church happens.

 For instance, if volunteers help with campus improvements they need safety training on all equipment to safeguard against injury.

-The facility review council should meet on a regular basis and discuss strategy for managing church facilities, identify facility update needs, and plan for future expansions or remodels.
+The facility review committee should meet on a regular basis and discuss strategy for managing church facilities, identify facility update needs, and plan for future expansions or remodels.

-This committee should also meets with the budget review team to ensure large capital expenditures are budgeted and resources are available when needed.
+This committee should also meet with the budget review team to ensure large capital expenditures are budgeted and resources are available when needed.